📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 And if you’re thinking of trading — first of all, relax. 😮💨

-Only do it if you can afford to lose it.
+Only do that if you can afford to lose.
 Because one day, you will. 💀📉

-You’re basically staring at candlesticks and convincing yourself you see “patterns,” while the actual top dogs are working with data you’ll never have access to. 🕵️♂️💻
+You’re basically staring at candlesticks and convincing yourself you see “patterns,” while the actual top dogs are working with data you don’t have access to. 🕵️♂️💻

 The hard truth?
 A company can lose value the same way it gains it.
 Stocks don’t care about your optimism or your rent due date. 📊😬